ANU-RSES-Education/EMSC-4033-2022-assignment-Group2/report/report.md

 - Reviewed request #30 pulled by Dzaky.
 - Reviewed and approved request #31 pulled by Jiarun.
 - Reviewed request #33 pulled by Jiarun.

+23/5/22
 - Pulled request #35 to add my part in `report.md`
+- Pulled request #36 to modify my part in `report.md`

 ### Dzaky